-“A jeweller's bench, a flex shaft, and your safety would be the most important considerations," Johnson says.
-"The flex shaft is a wonderful and versatile tool that you can use for drilling, finishing, and polishing your pieces.”
-She also advises using a face mask and safety goggles—and for those with long hair pull it back so it doesn’t get caught.
+“A jeweler’s bench, a flex shaft, and your safety would be the most important considerations,” says Gillian, founder of Canadian jewelry brand Hawkly.
+“The flex shaft is a wonderful and versatile tool that you can use for drilling, finishing, and polishing your pieces.”
+She also advises using a face mask and safety goggles—and for those with long hair to pull it back so it doesn’t get caught.

-Space sharing also helps combat entrepreneur isolation, something Anestopoulos is familiar with herself.
-“After doing Biko full-time for a while, I ended up working at American Apparel once a week just to not be lonely at home in my studio, to meet people and get out in the world."
+Space sharing also helps combat entrepreneur loneliness, something Corrine is familiar with herself.
+“After doing Biko full time for a while, I ended up working at a retail clothing store once a week just to not be lonely at home in my studio.”

-“Don’t skimp on photography," Anestopoulos says, even if you're on a budget.
+“Don’t skimp on photography," Corrine says, even if you're on a budget.
 A professional photographer is skilled at making models feel comfortable and setting up complicated lighting.
 Other additions to your photoshoot team include stylists, makeup artists, and assistants.
-While working with skilled people will yield better results, it doesn't have to blow your budget.

-"Real" models don't have to break the bank either.
-"There are always people who are looking to build their book or willing to work for product,” she says.
+Hiring models doesn’t have to break the bank.
+“There are always people who are looking to build their book or willing to work for product,” she says.
 “It’s not about taking advantage of people—you’re all new to the game.
-If you get a group together, join forces, you can create magic together.”
+If you get a group together and join forces, you can create magic together.”

-When shooting your photos, it’s also important to offer two different views and angles of your products:
+When shooting your photos, it’s also important to offer several different views and angles of your products within these two categories:

-- Lifestyle.
-Shows scale on the body and suggests styling ideas to customers (often great for upselling—you can nudge customers to combine multiple pieces into one look).
-These shots can work on product pages or in a lookbook, and are generally better for social media posts.
+- Lifestyle photos shot on a model show scale on the body and suggest styling ideas to customers (often great for upselling—you can nudge customers to combine multiple pieces into one look).
+These shots can work on product pages or in a lookbook and are generally better for social media posts.